-To be considered for admission, applicants should have an earned GPA of 2.0 or better in a college preparatory curriculum (2.7 minimum GPA for consideration for nursing, vet tech, vet science, pre-vet, and equine studies applicants).
-Complete application packages should include:
+To be considered for admission, applicants should have an earned GPA of 2.0 or better in a college preparatory curriculum (2.5 minimum GPA for consideration for nursing, 2.7 minimum GPA veterinary technology and pre-vet applicants).
+Applicants whose GPA falls below a 2.0 or whose curriculum was not entirely college preparatory will be reviewed on an individual basis.

-- A completed application submitted online or via The Common Application.
+- A completed application submitted through our Becker Application or via The Common Application.

 - An official copy of the secondary school transcript sent directly to Becker College.
 Students who have received a General Equivalency Diploma (GED) must forward an official score report.
 Freshman admission is contingent upon the applicant’s graduation from high school or successful completion of the GED.
 Applicants will need to have a final transcript submitted to Becker College following the release of final grades.